signl4/docs/integrations/heartbeat-monitoring/heartbeat-monitoring.md

 If a heartbeat is missing SIGNL4 will trigger an alert.

+You can find information about how to easily send heartbeats from Linux and Windows using cron jobs and the Windows Task Scheduler [here](https://docs.signl4.com/samples/heartbeat-cron/heartbeat-cron.html).

 The alert in SIGNL4 might look like this.

 ![SIGNL4 Alert](signl4-alert.png)